tinachelwanii/taskflow/README.md

 ### Task Organization

+### Task Organization

-Instead of keeping tasks as a simple flat list, TaskFlow includes priorities, due dates, search, filtering, sorting, and task statistics.
+Instead of keeping tasks as a simple flat list, I chose features that directly help users organize and find their work: priorities, due dates, search, filtering, sorting, and task statistics.

+I intentionally focused on lightweight organization features rather than adding more complex functionality such as real-time collaboration or task sharing.

 ### Frontend Structure